 Next class agenda

-- > Read chapters 1-3 from Baker

-- > Also, read Whaley chapter 3: pp. 30-53.

-- Visit Ethnologue or similar websites and try to learn more about unfamiliar languages.
+- > Read chapters 1-2 from Baker. - ➤ Also, read Whaley chapter 3: pp. 30-53 (there will be a link on the syllabus table online). - Visit Ethnologue or similar websites and try to learn more about unfamiliar languages.